davidkimai/Langtons-Emergence/README.md

 # Langton's Emergence: A Personal Journey Through the Primitives of Emergent Complexity

-Recently I have been researching emergent complexities through the primitives of Langton's Ant in the hopes that they could potentially offer insights into the emergent intricacies of frontier large language models.
+Recently I have been researching emergent complexities through first principles reductionism of Langton's Ant in the hopes that they could potentially offer insights into the emergent intricacies of frontier large language models.

 ## The Spark: Why Langton's Ant Captured My Imagination